Do you enjoy hunting for bargains that you can buy low and sell high?

 Over time, he’s had to travel farther to find more inventory.

-He found a fun and creative way to do this recently.
-He took his family on a week-long trip to LA, and in between jumping on rides in Disneyland and eating out, he would hit as many thrift shops with his scanner as he could.
+He found a fun and creative way to do this recently on a week-long family trip to LA.
+In between jumping on rides in Disneyland and eating out, he would hit as many thrift shops with his scanner as he could.

 He made about $1,500 profit on the books he found during the trip, which almost covered the cost of the trip itself.
 Plus, he could write-off all the mileage!

 Pro Tip: Use an app like Hurdlr to automatically track your mileage and find tax deductions.

 Amazon FBA vs Merchant Fulfilled

 Charlie uses Amazon’s FBA (Fulfillment by Amazon) service.
 This means he packages up all his books in one big box, prints a label, and sends it off to one of Amazon’s distribution warehouses.

-From there, Amazon handles all the sorting, shipping, tracking, returns, refunds, and so on.
+From there, Amazon handles all the sorting, shipping, tracking, returns, and refunds.

-You need an Amazon seller account and there are obviously fees for them handling all of this, but most sellers find this much easier than shipping out individual items themselves.
+There are fees for them handling all of this, but most book flippers find this much easier than shipping out individual orders themselves.

 Amazon to Amazon Flips?

-He’s even bought books off Amazon being sold by merchant fulfilled sellers and turned them around for profit.
+He’s even bought books off Amazon from merchant-fulfilled sellers and flipped them for a profit.

 If you’re interested in doing this there is a piece of software called eFlip that will find merchant items to flip.